• kyrylo 6 months ago

 I think the pendulum is kind of swinging back the other way now.
 While there are certainly advantages with the Node ecosystem, it always felt very messy to me.
 Rails language extensions, ORM, testing, and migrations frameworks have never been matched by any javascript libraries.
 Ruby and Rails have always prioritized quality of life features, which made it a very enjoyable and productive framework.

-• devKnight a day ago
+• devKnight 6 months ago

 Yeah, i mainly deal with react/next + supabase on a daily basis at work.